-After years of planning and work, GSSM successfully completed construction and integration of complete building: detailing, purchasing and installing new systems or system extensions to include phone, fiber-optic network, cabling, dining hall equipment, trash cans, alarm systems, computerized zoned door locks using magnetic swipe cards, new fire pump and generator safety system, security including camera systems, maintenance, laboratory furniture and equipment, IT, wireless campus network &packing and moving.
+After years of planning and work, GSSM successfully completed construction and integration of complete building: detailing, purchasing and installing new systems or system extensions to include phone, fiber-optic network, cabling, dining hall equipment, trash cans, alarm systems, computerized zoned door locks using magnetic swipe cards, new fire pump and generator safety system, security including camera systems, maintenance, laboratory furniture and equipment, IT, wireless campus network & packing and moving.

 GSSM building has now been completed: on time and in budget.
-Fully operational for beginning of FY 2011-2012, complete facilities added specialized laboratories, classrooms and student activity space.
-With operational funding approved in 2011-2012, student body growth (from current 128 up to maximum of 216 residential students) can now occur beginning in 2012-2013 as facility is complete and operational.
+Fully operational for 2012-2013, complete facilities added specialized laboratories, classrooms and student activity space.
+With operational funding approved in 2011-2012, student body growth (from current 128 up to maximum of 300 residential students) begins with first stage occurring in 2012-2013.